 The number of seconds that a replica will wait when trying to connect to a master in a cluster.
-See more in orphan status.
+See orphan status for details.

 This parameter is different from replication_timeout, which is only used to automatically reconnect replication when it gets no heartbeats.